sass/node-sass/docs/api-doc.md

 ## Error Codes

-The `error_code` is integer value which indicates the type of error that occurred inside the libsass process.
+The `error_code` is integer value which indicates the type of error that occurred inside the LibSass process.
 Following is the list of error codes along with the short description:

 * 1: normal errors like parsing or `eval` errors
 * 2: bad allocation error (memory error)